 We may also use various other offering brands.
-Columbia Threadneedle Investments North America is the operating division within our firm that we market to institutional clients.
-Columbia Threadneedle Investments North America and

-Columbia Management Capital Advisers claim compliance with the Global Investment Performance Standards (GIPS®).
-Columbia Management Capital Advisers is the operating division within our firm that we market to Retail Managed Account Programs.
-In accordance with GIPS®, all fee-paying discretionary (as defined by GIPS®) accounts within Columbia Threadneedle Investments North America and Columbia Management Capital Advisers are included in one or more composites that consist of accounts with similar objectives, strategies and risk tolerances.
+Columbia Threadneedle Investments Global Asset Management (formerly known as Columbia Threadneedle Investments North America prior to June 30, 2024) is the operating division within our firm that we market to institutional clients.
+Columbia Threadneedle Investments Global Asset Management claims compliance with the Global Investment Performance Standards (GIPS®).
+In accordance with GIPS®, all feepaying discretionary (as defined by GIPS®) accounts within Columbia Threadneedle Investments Global Asset Management are included in one or more composites that consist of accounts with similar objectives, strategies and risk tolerances.
 GIPS® also sets forth requirements for calculating and presenting investment manager performance in a fair and consistent manner.
-We also market certain strategies and products under the Seligman brand, and from time to time we may market Seligman Investments as an offering brand within Columbia Threadneedle Investments North America.
+We also market certain strategies and products under the Seligman brand, and from time to time we may market Seligman Investments as an offering brand within Columbia Threadneedle Investments Global Asset Management.